 The most common color of this material is blue-gray, which gives it a classy, yet down-to-earth look.
 Bluestone is usually finished in one of the three ways: – thermal (gives a uniform texture) – honed (gives a smooth appearance) – natural cleft (gives a non-uniform texture)

 If you are looking for a material that is water-resistant and slip-resistant, you should consider bluestone.

-Sandstone is frequently used because it is hard-wearing and because it can easily be used when designing pool decks without an extreme color range.
+Sandstone is frequently used because it is hard-wearing and because it can easily be used when designing pool decking without an extreme color range.